Book of Mormon: The Church of Jesus Christ of Latter-day Saints

-In the 1980s, the church placed greater emphasis on the Book of Mormon as a central text of the faith and on studying and reading it as a means for devotional communion with Jesus Christ.
+In the 1980s, the church placed greater emphasis on the Book of Mormon as a central text of the faith.
 In 1982, it added the subtitle "Another Testament of Jesus Christ" to its official editions of the Book of Mormon.
 Ezra Taft Benson, the church's thirteenth president (1985–1994), especially emphasized the Book of Mormon.
 Referencing Smith's 1832 revelation, Benson said the church remained under condemnation for treating the Book of Mormon lightly.

 Since the late 1980s, Latter-day Saint leaders have encouraged church members to read from the Book of Mormon daily, and in the twenty-first century, many Latter-day Saints use the book in private devotions and family worship.
 Literary scholar Terryl Givens observes that for Latter-day Saints, the Book of Mormon is "the principal scriptural focus", a "cultural touchstone, and "absolutely central" to worship, including in weekly services, Sunday School, youth seminaries, and more.

-The church encourages those considering joining the faith to follow the suggestion in the Book of Mormon's final chapter to study the book, ponder it, and pray to God about it.
-Latter-day Saints believe that sincerely doing so will provide the reader with a spiritual witness confirming it as true scripture.
-The relevant passage in the chapter is sometimes referred to as "Moroni's Promise."

 Approximately 90 to 95% of all Book of Mormon printings have been affiliated with the church.
 As of October 2020, it has published more than 192 million copies of the Book of Mormon.